neoeno/rspec-isolate/README.md

 end
 ```

-Or, if you prefer warnings to errors:
+Or, if you prefer warnings to errors.

 ```ruby
 RSpec.describe ClassUnderTest, warn_on_call: [ CollaboratorClassOne, CollaboratorClassTwo ] do